 This allows you to get a quick cross-section of the class to see how well students are taking in what is being taught.
 It could also be a nice way to drum up excitement about a subject before taking a school trip, for example.

-You can set up a group in which all the participants can reply, which makes for an open platform in which students can talk to one another.
+You can set up a group in which all the participants can reply, making for an open platform for students to talk to one another.
 In this case, it can be nice to make a student, or multiple students, administrators, to allow for leadership development within a group.
 It can also be a nice way for a student to present in a group without the pressure of being in a real-world scenario.

 A group can also be a great place for students to share resources and ideas about a subject when you give them the freedom to take control of that space.
 You never know, it might grow into something new that you hadn't even conceived of.